agileware/au.com.agileware.civiquickbooks/docs/README.md

       with a `sales tax financial account`
       - All those associated financial accounts need to have `TAX` or `NON` as the `acctg code` field.
-      - All those associated financial accounts need to have `Tax Rate Name` of desired tax rate account in QuickBooks as the `account type code` field in CiviCRM. e.g. `California` as the `financial type code`.
+      - All those associated financial accounts need to have the name of the desired QuickBooks `TaxCode` (not to be confused with a `Tax Rate`) as the `account type code` field in CiviCRM. e.g. `California`.
+For US companies using QuickBooks Online's Automated Sales Tax, this is usually the name of the state, and is generated automatically by QuickBooks rather than being listed anywhere for you to copy from - the QuickBooks API can be queried to confirm the exact name.
       - Make sure that all the financial types of line items have the same value of `account type code` in the `sales tax financial account`.
 The extension will pick the first line item that is taxable and with a